 Stop the WME Setup

-You can stop the WME setup operation either by executing commands at command line or from config wizard portal
+- You can stop the WME setup operation from the config wizard portal

-- Log in to CW portal, after login in home page you can see stop button as shown in the image below, hit stop button to stop the WME setup
+- Click on Stop Installation button as shown in the image below, hit to stop the WME setup.

 How to take a backup of the data